aniketgupta/metro-fare/README.md

 * Clone the repo to your local machine.
 * Open terminal, run 'npm install'
 * For test, run 'npm test
-* For running the app, 'npm start'
+* For start the app, run 'npm start'
 * To check the total metro fare, Go to 'http://localhost:3000/api/fare'